Pedanfer/open_apy_stub/README.md

 This is the useful skeleton of WebSockets Client for cTrader's Open API in Python.

+I didn't want to use the SDK (and I can't remember why) and this turned out to be a simple and effective alternative that doesn't add another dependency to your project.

 I might or might not implement a package using it in the future.
 In any case, feel free to make use of this code for you project.

-I didn't want to use the SDK this and this turned out to be a simple and effective alternative.

 It doesn't use Protobufs because most people just dont need that overhead for maximum performance.The perfomance with JSON is good enough for most.